We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 What good software must offer

-Look for the ability to attach schedules, include extra pages and upload supporting documents.
-A clear submission receipt is vital; keep it with your records.
+Look for the ability to attach schedules, include supplementary pages and upload supporting documents.
+A clear submission receipt with a timestamp is vital — keep it with your records as proof of timely filing.
+The software should also generate the correct HMRC-compatible XML format for electronic submission.

 Practical steps and who files

-- Prepare figures before you start to avoid re‑keying.
+- Prepare and reconcile all figures before you start entering data to avoid re-keying errors.

-- Use exports from platforms where possible to save time.
+- Use exports from investment platforms or accounting software where possible to save time.

-- Decide if a tax accountant will submit on your behalf or if trustees will file directly.
+- Decide whether a tax accountant will submit on your behalf or whether trustees will file directly — either approach is acceptable, but if the trust holds multiple income sources or property, specialist help is usually worthwhile.

 | Feature | Why it matters | Tip |